 While you can always check Cool Mom Eats as your first stop for lots of great game day recipes from dips to nachos to amazing potato skins, consider Epicurious another option.
 An app for apps!

-Of course, keep in mind that if you’re on social media instead of enjoying the actual socializing of your own Super Bowl party…well, we’ll just leave it at that.
+Of course, keep in mind that if you’re on social media nonstop, you may miss enjoying the actual socializing of your own Super Bowl party…and well, we’ll just leave it at that.